SynchronisedNerdism/KK_AgeProgression/README.md

 - Enable/disable which body parts to age up
 - Change Start and End Sizes of body parts are aged up

+You can change these settings in the Bepinex plugins menu under Koikatsu settings and scroll to the Age Progression section

 ## How to install
 1. You need version BepInEx(tested on version 5.4)